Oprah Winfrey Fast Facts

 1985-2011 - Host of "The Oprah Winfrey Show," the highest-rated talk show in history.

-1985 - Makes her film debut in "The Color Purple," for which she was nominated for a Best Supporting Actress Oscar.
+1985 - Makes her film debut in "The Color Purple," for which she is nominated for a Best Supporting Actress Oscar.

 November 8, 1986 - "The Oprah Winfrey Show" goes into national syndication.